ucsb-cs148-w25/pj04-restaurantdecider/team/contributions/CONTRIBS.md

 - Created a Svelte store and rturned profile info on login
 - Made a profile page for users to access when logged in
 - Added option for users to preselect type of restaurant (with Winston)
+- Added error check if there are enough restaurants in vicinity

 3. Winston Wang
 - Produced an API endpoint that gives restaurants to rank